 Making an online payment is not that different from purchasing at a point of sale.
-Both work the same way, namely the exchange of a good or service for payment.
+Both work the same way: exchanging a good or service for payment.
 But in the case of an online sale, unlike a physical transaction, the two protagonists are not in contact.
 This specificity requires specific operating rules to ensure the smooth running of the payment.
 What are the prerequisites for the consumer and the merchant to know so that the exchange works properly?

 Online payment – Consumer Side

 How does the moment of the online transaction take place?
-The customer designates the product(s) of his choice, selects a method of payment, then is redirected to the corresponding payment platform.
+The customer designates the product(s) of his choice, selects a payment method, then is redirected to the corresponding payment platform.
 To ensure that this scenario unfolds properly, a few checks should be carried out beforehand:

 Does the company look serious?
 To answer this question, one can, for example, check that the contact details given are the correct ones (telephone, email, address), or read the general conditions of sale.
 A good way to complete this step is to check if there are user reviews, and if they are positive,